superadude2/CSCE548-Group9/readme.md

 Task 4: Programming using the Crypto Library
 ----------------------------------------------------------------------------------------------------------------------------

-1. cd to the directory "CSCE548_001-Project1/Final"
+1. In the command terminal, cd to the directory "CSCE548_001-Project1/Final"

-	- cd /.../CSCE548_001-Project1/Final
+		cd /.../CSCE548_001-Project1/Final
 		(Note: "..." refers to the directory between your current directory and the "CSCE548_001-Project1/Final" directory)

 2. Run the following command:

-	- make all
+		make all